anarchocactus/Marlin/README.md

 To double check, Home axis and then move z to zero.
 If the distance is incorrect manually adjust probe offset by small amounts and recheck.

-After that, you can execute the Delta Calibration procedure.
+Hint: after some time of inactivity the wizard returns to the main menu ans resets the offset to some default value.
+So don't waste your time ;-)

 ### Auto Bed Leveling with Bilinear or UBL

 There is a interesting article about auto-leveling on Delta printers: https://hennerley.wordpress.com/2018/01/29/g29-vs-g33/

 The short summary is: Delta beds are usually fixed and not that prone to warping and/or tilting.
-If your bed is not warped/tilted then there is no need for additional load through ABL.
+If your bed is not warped/tilted then there is no need for additional load through ABL/UBL.

 Good news first: Both, ABL and UBL, work.

 My bed appears to be slightly tilted as identified by printing a 100mm 1-layer disc in the middle of the bed.
 So I tried bilinear ABL with GRID_MAX_POINTS_X 5.
 The first layer is better than without ABL but not perfect as the nozzle is a bit too close to the bed in some regions.
 Maybe it is not just tilt but also a bit of warp.

-As UBL is supposed to be the superior method for bed leveling, I tried that as well.
-I used the procedure as described in https://marlinfw.org/docs/gcode/G029-ubl.html including the last step for probing for tilt.
-Differences between ABL and UBL are for me hardly noticable at first sight.
-Both tend to move the nozzle too close to the bed, so I have to re-adjust Z probe offset for using any of the two methods.
+Keep in mind that using ABL/UBL introduces dimensional inaccuracy in the Z axis.
+The printed parts may lose about more than 0.1mm in height.
+To compensate for it appeared nearly impossible to me as that would mean to move the nozzle further from the bed which in turn means loss of bed adhesion at some point.

 **Update: At the moment I use the printer without any ABL/UBL enabled and I am quite satisfied with it.
 Instead I have put much effort in having a exact Z probe offset dialed in.**